 Aluminor UFO Desk Lamp

-Materials: Orange painted round flat iron base.
-Orange and white painted UFO style lampshade made of two aluminium parts.
+Materials: Orange painted round flat iron base & folded rod.
+Adjustable orange and white painted UFO style lampshade made of two aluminium parts.
 Some iron parts.
 Brass E14 socket with a porcelain ring.

 Height: 26 cm / 10.23”